 After attending a Women at Risk, International Civilian First Responder (CFR) training recently, one Virginia woman was able to use her training and knowledge to save another human trafficking victim.
 This woman spotted and reported a child abduction in her neighborhood while walking her dog.
 She was able to keep herself safe in a dangerous situation, and help others in similar danger.

-If you want to be prepared, both to protect yourself and others, please consider attending Women at Risk’s upcoming Civilian First Responder training at Thornapple Convenant Church on March 25.
-There, you can learn more about the lures used by traffickers, signs of exploitation, helpful reporting techniques, and how to get involved in the fight against this injustice.
+If you want to be prepared, both to protect yourself and others, please consider attending an upcoming Civilian First Responder training through Women At Risk, International.
+At these events, you will learn more about the lures used by traffickers, signs of exploitation, helpful reporting techniques, and how to get involved in the fight against this injustice.
 We encourage you to be prepared in case you come across someone who might need your help.